abutchart/artserverdiscordbot/README.md

 Written in Python with the Discord.py library

-Note: Due to the adding of features over time, the code has become quite disorganized, which I am not happy about.

 The bot takes artist/creator data from a shared Google Sheet, and has the following functions:

 o!search [username]